-Keeping the frozen hamburger patties elevated off the baking tray will keep them not only from swimming in the excess water that will come out when they are cooking, but also prevent them from spitting grease all over the inside of the oven once they get hot.
+Keeping the frozen hamburger patties elevated off the baking tray will not only keep them from swimming in the excess liquid that will come out when they are cooking, but also prevent them from spitting grease all over the inside of the oven once they get hot.

 This will let them cook evenly and brown rather than turning gray and meatloaf textured.

-Leave a gap in between each pattie on the rack so they are not touching and spread them out evenly.
+Leave a gap in between each patty on the rack so they are not touching and spread them out evenly.

 Remove any wax paper pieces that may have been separating the frozen patties from each other in the packaging.

 Check whether the brand of frozen hamburger patties are already seasoned.
-If not, you can add some salt, papper, or other seasonings such as a BBQ rub, garlic, or onion powder now.
+If not, you can add some salt, pepper, or other seasonings such as a BBQ rub, garlic, or onion powder now.